vereshaka/skillup/docker/widget-template/README.md

 * LOG_FOLDER - absolute paths to folders that contains logs.

 * ELK_VER - version of Elastic Stack.
 This value used for equality Filebeat and Elastic Stack versions.
 Default value is 6.7.0.

+* WIDGET_NAME - name of widget.
+Default value is 'unknown'.